 ARTAS Hair Transplant FAQ

-The ARTAS robotic hair transplant cost can range anywhere from $7,000 to $18,000, with most hair transplant centers charging per hair graft rather than per session.
+The cost of ARTAS robotic hair transplant can range anywhere from $7,000 to $18,000, with most hair transplant centers charging per hair graft rather than per session.
 Patients can be charged as high as $15 per graft.

 Unlike most centers around the United States, we charge per session rather than per graft.
 By doing pricing this way, we’re able to put 100% of our focus on creating the ideal hairline for maximum hair growth.
 This ensures we harvest as many hair grafts as necessary to achieve the thickest results possible in one session.
 On average, the ARTAS hair transplant procedure costs about $7,900 at our center.